Church of the Holy Sepulchre

 Matthew 28:5–6: The angel said to the women, “Do not be afraid; for I know that you are looking for Jesus who has been crucified.
 6 He is not here, for He has risen, just as He said.
 Come, see the place where He was lying.”

 Faith Lesson from the Church of the Holy Sepulchre

 1. While we might not agree with the decorations and atmosphere of the Church of the Holy Sepulchre, do we appreciate all the devotion and sacrifice that has been made to remember and commemorate all Jesus did for us on the Cross?

-2. The fact that this place, along with many others, have been preserved and set aside to honor Christ and the events of the Bible provide powerful evidence regarding the historicity of Christ and the truthfulness of the Bible.
+2. The fact that this place, along with many others, has been preserved and set aside to honor Christ and the events of the Bible provides powerful evidence regarding the historicity of Christ and the truthfulness of the Bible.
 Do we truly believe the Bible and everything written in it?